 - The antibody test for viral fever

 How many days will it take to recover from viral fever?
 Even after going, viral fever leaves behind its traces, that is our body is overly exhausted.
 Some of the common for a quick recovery after the fever are:

 - Healthy eating as it will help in regaining the immunity

-- Trying to boost the immunity is It is done by having food rich in Vitamin C, zinc and Vitamin D boosts the immune system and protects against infections
+- Having food rich in Vitamin C, zinc and Vitamin D boosts the immune system and protects against infections

 - Drink herbal tea